What is Logistics Management Software?

 For manufacturers specifically, Logistics Management Software helps in the following activities:

-- Overall supply and demand planning
+- Overall demand and supply planning

 - Effective order processing

 Evolution of Logistics Management Software

 Today, Logistics Management Software has evolved to become broader in its scope and functionalities to help address a greater spectrum of complex operations and processes.
 It now shares similarities with Supply Chain Management Software (SCMS), to help deal equip with ai in manufacturing operations, processes, vendors, and suppliers.

 Logistics has, however, come a long way.

 Before the 1950s, logistics was perceived in purely military terms.
 This involved procurement, maintenance, and transportation of military facilities, services, materials, and personnel.
 After World War II, the focus of logistics moved from warfare to business and the physical distribution of products began with a focus on outbound activity.
 The objective now was to fulfill orders, smooth distribution of products, storage, and warehousing.
 Gradually effective production planning and reliable customer service became important aspects of the logistics process.